Archdiocese of Catania

-The Archdiocese of Catania (Archidioecesis Catanensis) is a Roman Catholic ecclesiastic territory in Sicily, southern Italy, with its seat in Catania.
+The Archdiocese of Catania (Archidioecesis Catanensis) is a Latin Church diocese of the Catholic Church in Sicily, southern Italy, with its seat in Catania.
 It was elevated to an archdiocese in 1859, and became a metropolitan see in 2000.
 Its suffragans are the diocese of Acireale and the diocese of Caltagirone.

 Historical notes

 According to legend, Christianity was first preached in Catania by St. Beryllus.
 During the persecution of Decius the virgin St. Agatha suffered martyrdom.
 At the same period or a little later the Bishop of Catania was Everus, who is mentioned in the acts of the martyrs of Leontini (303).
-This same year is marked by the martyrdom of the Deacon Euplius and others.
+The Deacon Euplius and others were martyred in the same year.

 Earliest bishops

 It is said that a Domninus (or Domnicius) was Bishop of Catania and was present at the Council of Ephesus (431); the Acts of the council, however, show that he was bishop of Coliaeum (Cotyaeum, Cotyaion) in Phrygia, not bishop of Catania.